boson-ai/higgs-audio/README.md

 <img src="figures/higgs_audio_v2_architecture_combined.png" width=900>

-HiggsAudio-V2 adopts the "generation variant" depicted in the architecture figure above.
+Higgs Audio v2 adopts the "generation variant" depicted in the architecture figure above.
 Its strong performance is driven by three key technical innovations:
 - We developed an automated annotation pipeline that leverages multiple ASR models, sound event classification models, and our in-house audio understanding model.
 Using this pipeline, we cleaned and annotated 10 million hours audio data, which we refer to as **AudioVerse**.
-The in-house understanding model is finetuned on top of [Higgs Audio V1 Understanding](https://www.boson.ai/blog/higgs-audio), which adopts the "understanding variant" shown in the architecture figure.
+The in-house understanding model is finetuned on top of [Higgs Audio v1 Understanding](https://www.boson.ai/blog/higgs-audio), which adopts the "understanding variant" shown in the architecture figure.
 - We trained a unified audio tokenizer from scratch that captures both semantic and acoustic features.
 Learn more in the [tokenizer blog](./tech_blogs/TOKENIZER_BLOG.md).
 - We proposed the DualFFN architecture, which enhances the LLM’s ability to model acoustics tokens with minimal computational overhead.
 See the [architecture blog](./tech_blogs/ARCHITECTURE_BLOG.md).

 ## Evaluation

-Here's the performance of HiggsAudio-V2 on four benchmarks,  [Seed-TTS Eval](https://github.com/BytedanceSpeech/seed-tts-eval), [Emotional Speech Dataset (ESD)](https://paperswithcode.com/dataset/esd), [EmergentTTS-Eval](https://arxiv.org/abs/2505.23009), and Multi-speaker Eval:
+Here's the performance of Higgs Audio v2 on four benchmarks,  [Seed-TTS Eval](https://github.com/BytedanceSpeech/seed-tts-eval), [Emotional Speech Dataset (ESD)](https://paperswithcode.com/dataset/esd), [EmergentTTS-Eval](https://arxiv.org/abs/2505.23009), and Multi-speaker Eval:

 #### Seed-TTS Eval & ESD

-We prompt HiggsAudio-V2 with `<ref_text, ref_audio, text>` for zero-shot TTS.
+We prompt Higgs Audio v2 with `<ref_text, ref_audio, text>` for zero-shot TTS.
 We adopt the standard evaluation metric in Seed-TTS Eval and ESD.

 |                              | SeedTTS-Eval| | ESD   |                 |
 |------------------------------|--------|--------|---------|-------------------|